Evert Eloranta: Early years

-Frans Evert Eloranta was born in Harjavalta, Satakunta province, as a son of a poor tenant farmer Johan Erland Erlandsson (b.
+Frans Evert Tuominen was born in Harjavalta, Satakunta province, as a son of a poor tenant farmer Johan Erland Erlandsson (b.
 1852) and Eva Christina Fransdotter (b.
 1854).
 The family lived in several places, finally settling in 1894 in Mynämäki, Finland Proper province.
 Eloranta worked from the early age and went to a school for only a year.
 He had jobs as a farm worker, construction worker, stonemason and a lumberjack.
 Eloranta also had a croft of his own in Karjala, where he joined the local worker's society and the Social Democratic Party.

 Eloranta soon started working as a speaker and a party district secretary.
 In the 1908 general election he was elected to the Parliament of Finland from the electoral district of Finland Proper.
 During the era of the Russification of Finland, the parliament was often disbanded and Eloranta was elected six times between 1908 and 1917.